mdn/browser-compat-data/compat-data-schema.md

 The hierarchy of identifiers is not defined by the schema and is a convention of the project using the schema.

-### Features
+#### Features

 A feature is described by an identifier containing the `__compat` property.
-It lists the sub-features associated to the feature.

-A feature has at least one sub-feature, representing basic support.
-It is always named `basic_support`.
+In other words, identifiers without `__compat` aren't necessarily features, but help to nest the features properly.

-Basic support indicates that a minimal implementation of a functionality is included.
+When an identifier has a `__compat` block, it represents its basic support, indicating that a minimal implementation of a functionality is included.
 What it represents exactly depends of the evolution of the feature over time, both in terms of specifications and of browser support.

-Another way of seeing it is to consider `basic_support` as representing all the functionality of the feature that doesn't have its own sub-feature(s).
+#### Sub-features

+To add a sub-feature, a new identifier is added below the main feature at the level of a `__compat` object (see the sub-features "start" and "end" above).
+The same could be done for sub-sub-features.
+There is no depth limit.

-### Sub-features
+### The `__compat` object

-A sub-feature is the basic entity containing browser compatibility information.
-As explained in the previous section, any feature has at least one sub-feature called `basic_support`, but it may have many more.

-A sub-feature may have three properties.
+The `__compat` object consists of the following:

 * A mandatory `support` property for __compat information__.
 An object listing the compatibility information for each browser ([see below](#the-support-object)).

-* An optional `desc` property for __sub-feature description__.
+* An optional `description` property to __describe the feature__.
-A string containing a human-readable description of the sub-feature.
+A string containing a human-readable description of the feature.
 It is intended to be used as a caption or title and should be kept short.
 The `<code>` and `<a>` HTML elements can be used.

 * An optional `status` property for __status information__.
-An object containing information about the stability of the sub-feature:
+An object containing information about the stability of the feature:
 Is it a functionality that is standard?
 Is it stable?
 Has it been deprecated and shouldn't be used anymore ([see below](#status-information)).

+* An optional `mdn_url` property which __points to an MDN reference page documenting the feature__.
+It needs to be a valid URL.

 ### The `support` object
-Each sub-feature has support information.
+Each `__compat` object contains support information.
 For each browser identifier, it contains a [`support_statement`](#the-support_statement-object) object with information about versions, prefixes or alternate names, as well as notes.

 #### Browser identifiers